microsoft/azure-pipelines-tasks/docs/service-connections/azure-oidc/troubleshooting.md

 -   Q: I'm using Terraform, how can I use Workload Identity federation?
     A: There are 3 methods to use Terraform with OIDC:
        - Using one of the Terraform tasks from the Marketplace.
 We are making changes to task developers can obtain the token.
 Once that has completed the [DevLabs Terraform](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) and other extensions will be updated.
        - We have added the `idToken` environment variable with the AzureCLI@2 task and `addSpnToEnvironment: true`.
-This will enable you to assign the [`ARM_OIDC_TOKEN`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_oidc#configuring-the-service-principal-in-terraform) environment variable consumed by the [azuread](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs#argument-reference) & [azurerm](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_oidc#configuring-the-service-principal-in-terraform) providers.
+This will enable you to assign the [`ARM_OIDC_TOKEN`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_oidc#configuring-the-service-principal-in-terraform) environment variable consumed by the [azuread](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs#argument-reference) & [azurerm](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_oidc#configuring-the-service-principal-in-terraform) providers:
          `ARM_OIDC_TOKEN = idToken`
          `ARM_USE_OUDC = 'true'`
-       - You can use OIDC today with the help of [a script](https://github.com/geekzter/azure-pipeline-examples/blob/main/deployment/terraform-service-connection/set_terraform_azurerm_vars.ps1) to set [`ARM_OIDC_TOKEN`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_oidc#configuring-the-service-principal-in-terraform).
-See end-to-end sample at [Azure-Samples/azure-devops-terraform-oidc-ci-cd](https://github.com/Azure-Samples/azure-devops-terraform-oidc-ci-cd/tree/main).
+       - Use this the end-to-end sample at [Azure-Samples/azure-devops-terraform-oidc-ci-cd](https://github.com/Azure-Samples/azure-devops-terraform-oidc-ci-cd/tree/main).

 ## More information